Dog Breeds

 Stomach Cancer

-This is a malignant tumor that affects the lining of the stomach.
-Symptoms include chronic vomiting, weight loss, and loss of appetite, often mistaken for digestive issues.
+A malignant tumor that affects the lining of the stomach.
+Common signs include chronic vomiting, weight loss, and loss of appetite, which can be mistaken for digestive problems.
+Stomach cancers in Chow Chows may also lead to lethargy and abdominal discomfort, making it essential for pet owners to seek veterinary attention if symptoms persist.
 (Koterbay et al., 2020)

 Lymphoma